Search Contact information

 Matlab

 MATLAB is a high performance interactive software package for scientific and engineering computation.
 MATLAB integrates numerical analysis, matrix computation, signal processing and graphics in an easy-to-use environment where problems and solutions are expressed just as they are written mathematically.
-To start MATLAB on our system just type matlab in a terminal window or find the Matlab icon in the applications panel (use the greenarrow button).
+To start MATLAB on our central Linux system just type matlab in a terminal window or find the Matlab icon in the applications panel (use the appsicon button).

 Introductions

 We have various handouts online.
 Mathworks' own Getting Started with MATLAB is useful.
 Alternatives are CUED's Getting Started with Matlab (PDF version) and Matlab by Example.
+Getting to know Matlab is less technical.
 The Matlab Primer gives an out of date description of facilities.
 Using Matlab at CUED (PDF version) lists the added local features, and gives answers to many questions commonly asked at CUED.
 Mathworks' Using MATLAB gives more details on maths, graphics, object-oriented programming etc.

 A Matlab databook (PDF version) is in preparation, aimed at 3rd and 4th years.